onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Global governance can be achieved through participatory cultural programming - “steering the ship” - playing the game of life consciously for the first time

-What would it look like to be 10x or 100x more customer-obsessed than Amazon?
-What is the ultimate product?

 Even never wearing torn-down clothes in public is a type of cultural norm that can be changed if some other option is better - we can collectively decide what that means.